ardera/flutter-pi/README.md

 ## 📰 NEWS
+- flutter-pi now uses only CMake for building.
+See the updated build instructions for more info.
 - I created an improved touchscreen driver for Raspberry Pi 4, for lower latency & higher polling rate.
 See [this repo](https://github.com/ardera/raspberrypi-fast-ts) for details.
 The difference is noticeable, it looks a lot better and more responsive with this new driver.
 - flutter-pi now requires `libxkbcommon`.
 Install using `sudo apt install libxkbcommon-dev`
 - keyboard input works better now.
 You can now use any keyboard connected to the Raspberry Pi for text and raw keyboard input.